-A Traditional Innocent Spouse Relief Alternative.
+A Traditional Innocent Spouse Relief Alternative

 What happens if I don’t qualify for traditional innocent spouse relief?

-Even if you asked about traditional innocent spouse relief and someone told you that didn’t qualify you may have options.
+Even if you asked about traditional innocent spouse relief and someone told you that didn’t qualify, you may have options.
 Streamlined equitable relief is one of them.

-Do I Qualify For Streamlined Equitable Relief?
+Do I qualify for Streamlined Equitable Relief?

 Thankfully, unlike most tax issues figuring out if you might qualify is simple thanks to Rev. Proc 2013-34.
 In Rev. Proc.
 2013-34 the Internal Revenue Services says that if you meet certain conditions you can make a streamlined claim.
 So if you are nodding your head while reading the summary below you probably qualify.

 - Did not know the person did not pay your tax bill.

 - Did not know the person reported your taxes wrong.

 - Suffer economic hardship if the IRS fails to grant relief.

 - In fact, if you don’t have any large assets the IRS does not require you to even prove the hardship exists if: